Questions? Call: +977-9851166779

 Packing and Final Preparation.

-Breakfast, Lunch and Dinner
+Breakfast and Dinner Included.

-At.
-09:00 AM: After breakfast, you will have a full free day to rest in Kathmandu.
-During today you can visit a nearby market to purchase any needful stuff for your trip.
-You can pack your bag and explore the nearby area on your own.
-This day can be used as a buffer day as some time there might be a holiday at the embassy so we are able to apply for a visa the next day and collect the passport today.
-If things go early we can start driving towards the Tibet border today too.
-In such a situation you can rest 1 night after completing the trip in Kathmandu.
+Note: This day can be used as a buffer day, as some time there might be a holiday at the embassy to apply for your visa, so you can also use the previous day to apply for a visa and collect the passport today.
+If things go well and early, we can start driving towards the Tibet border today too.
+In such a situation, you can rest for one night after completing the trip in Kathmandu.

 DAY 6